deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

-api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints password | Password for accessing the VDH and other IoT for Automotive endpoints maximo/username | User name for accessing the Maximo API maximo/password | Password for accessing the Maximo API
+api | A URL to call the REST API for IoT for Automotive, which must end with a forward slash character (/) username | User name for accessing the Vehicle Data Hub (VDH) and other IoT for Automotive endpoints password | Password for accessing the VDH and other IoT for Automotive endpoints maximo/orgid | IBM IoT for Automotive Organization specified in Maximo maximo/classificationid | Classification for vehicle data defined in Maximo maximo/username | User name for accessing the Maximo API maximo/password | Password for accessing the Maximo API